Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 **Credit: Alex Forencich**

-According to his experience, apparently a lot of the I/O interfaces reported to be operating at 1.8V should actually be operating at 3.3V.
+According to his experience, a lot of the I/O interfaces reported to be operating at 1.8V should actually be operating at 3.3V.

 I have partially updated the board pinout table and information in the section above to reflect this.